fjames86/climbe/README.md

 ###3.2 WS-Man client
 ---------------------

-You can now communicate with WinRM (availble from Windows 8 and Server 2012) directly with the Climbe client (enabling the Climbe server to support WS-Man is a big task and not likely to be accomplished soon).
-The client supports NTLM authentication.
+You can now directly communicate with the WinRM service on Windows 8 and Server 2012 with the Climbe client.
+The client uses Negotiate (NTLM) authentication.

-Some rudimentary client calls now available are:
+Some client calls now available are:
 * call-wsman-get-class
+This requests a specific class encoded in CIM-XML format.
+The WS-Man server must support this format (this is the format WinRM uses).

+TODO: work out how to do enumerations.

 ##4.
 Server
 -------------

 Server is partially complete, in that it works but is likely to be very buggy still.
 Most of the handlers have yet to be tested.
-The server only supports CIMXML at present.
+The server only supports CIM-XML at present.

 ```